 While normal for a child, as an adult it’s an irrational belief, a transference of a childhood pattern where mother is all-powerful, and we crave her acceptance.
 As we grow through childhood and into adulthood, the hope to be loved unconditionally is imprinted upon your soul, seared and branded there as if your worth depended upon it.

 Of course, all your disappointments are driven by expectations, and this is one your adult partner can never meet.
 Kind of an impossible quest in many ways, and decidedly an unfair burden upon her and the relationship.
 It results in living up to a preposterous model she can never satisfy, and which should never be fulfilled.
-Furthermore, it keeps a man a boy.
+Furthermore, and more importantly, it keeps a man a boy.

 I wish I knew this then.
 It may not have changed anything but it may have.
 What’s important is this: I know this now.
 Missus is not my mother.
 Heck, even my mother was no saint.
 My expectation I’d be loved unconditionally in my first marriage meant I didn’t show up as powerfully for my woman as she needed.
 After all, I was me!
 I’m a great catch, right?
 We’ll emulate my parents!
 Nonsense.
 A man who believes his woman should love him unconditionally is giving into his boyish need to be loved by his mother.
 Cute for my five-year-old, not much more than pathetic for a grown man.